Eddie Long (ice hockey): Playing career

 After the 1966 season, Long retired from professional hockey and played for four years in the Senior's Ontario league with the Kingston Aces.

-In 1988, as the Fort Wayne Komets second highest point getter in franchise history, Long was re-inducted into the newly established Komet Hall of Fame.
-He was honored with his jersey number #16 retired.
+In 1988, as the Fort Wayne Komets' second-highest point-getter in franchise history, Long was re-inducted into the newly established Komets Hall of Fame.
+He was honoured with his jersey number #16 retired.

+Death

+Eddie Long died on July 28, 2023, at the age of 90.